M.S. in Education with a Concentration in Literacy & Reading

 For information on applying to the MS in Literacy and Reading Education, please visit the MS in Literacy and Reading Education Admissions page.

-We are now accepting applications for our Spring 2020 fully-online cohort!
-Space is limited, so please submit your application materials by our December 1, 2019 deadline!
+We are now accepting applications for our Fall 2020 online and hybrid cohorts!
+Space is limited, so please submit your application materials by our July 1, 2020 deadline.